SAP-archive/dbr-tool/USER_GUIDE.md

 $ export CLIENT_ID=<setme>
 $ export CLIENT_SECRET=<setme>

-$ dbr backup --env us-prod  --client hybris.product --config config.json --out /tmp/hybris_product_backup
+$ bin/dbr backup --env us-prod  --client hybris.product --config config.json --out tmp/hybris_product_backup
 ```

 #### Configuration file

 The configuration file for backup contains a list of tenants to be downloaded.
+You have to create it manually before backup.
 Additionally you can specify which types should be downloaded.
 If types are not provided, then all of them will be included.